FrameTuning/Frame/README.md

 # Frame Github
 My projects are here
-# Go to my Git hub page
+# Go to my Github page
 Here is the link to my Github Page / website : https://frametuning.github.io/Frame/